 So what does this mean practically?
 It means we love the people in the world who do not yet know Jesus, We love those who are confused, with our primary goal being to show them their need for Christ.
 We, of course, reveal to them that they are lawbreakers.
 But always in the same breath, that Jesus has paid the fine and will dismiss their case if they repent of their sin and follow Christ, just as he has done for all of us.
 But only someone who is a believer in Christ, according to God’s Word, has the Spirit of God in them to discern what is right from wrong according to God’s standards.
 God has either written His laws on our hearts or he hasn’t!

-For Christians, who have repented and believed, we don’t tolerate sin of any kind since they are within the church.
+In the case of Christians, who have repented and believed, we don’t tolerate sin of any kind since Christians are within the church.
 We gently admonish, discipline, correct, and, in extreme cases, we “expel” the immoral brother or sister who refuses to listen (by removing from membership).
 “Let him who has done this be removed from among you.”
 (1 Corinthians 5:2) This kind of discipline is the last resort for those who are in persistent, unrepentant sin, who are members of a church.
 I’m not talking about those outside of membership.
 “For what have I to do with judging outsiders?
 Is it not those inside the church whom you are to judge?
 God judges those outside.
 “Purge the evil person from among you.”
 (1 Corinthians 5:12-13) I bring these verses up because there is a distinction between who is able to judge who.
 Many in the world love to remind us that Jesus said not to judge, lest we be judged, and forget that Jesus said, “Do not judge by appearances, but judge with right judgment.”
 (John 7:24) Part of judging with right judgement means knowing who is able to judge who.
 1) God judges those outside the church.
 2) The Church judges those within the church.
 3) The world has absolutely no say.
 We do not conform to the standard of the world and its shouts for justice and morality.
 The Church is always in the world but not of it.
 We’re just in it.
 These two issues I’ve brought up about gender and race show why it’s no longer clear to talk about “diversity” without clarifying exactly what you mean.
 The Church is being taught that it is good to be “diverse” and what they are hearing is that sin is acceptable.
 This is confusing because we are to love every person, certainly.
 Let me just take a moment to emphasize that this is true, and then I will come back to my original point.

 We love and care for people who are not Christian because they are made in the image of God and are perishing.
 I believe Christians do, in fact, need correction when it comes to not doing enough good.
 Many of us do realize that salvation is by grace through faith alone, and so there is sometimes a lack of good works.
 This is what Jesus had to say about such Christians when he spoke to the Church of Ephesus, “I know … how you cannot bear with those who are evil, but have tested those who call themselves apostles and are not, and found them to be false.
 I know you are enduring patiently and bearing up for my name’s sake, and you have not grown weary.
 But I have this against you, that you have abandoned the love you had at first.
 Remember therefore from where you have fallen; repent, and do the works you did at first.
 If not, I will come to you and remove your lampstand from its place, unless you repent.”